Prem30-jr/Python-Projects/README.md

 *It then initiates a secure TLS connection with starttls() to encrypt the communication.

-*The server.login() function is used to authenticate with the Gmail account (username: 'sk7962544@gmail.com', password: 'aocewqjxizgnkrlc').
+*The server.login() function is used to authenticate with the Gmail account (username: 'epremkumar24@gmail.com', password: 'nnzqtcbskpbptkwm').

 *Finally, the server.send_message() function sends the email message, and upon success, it prints "Mail Sent successfully".